 - A statement on academic misconduct and the requirement to report misconduct to CLAS.

 - A short statement about the role of collaboration in the class.
 Specify if collaboration is allowed on assignments and, if so, your expectations for a student’s individual performance.
 If collaboration is not allowed or is considered academic misconduct, this should be emphasized.
 The student’s responsibility for understanding these boundaries and for asking for clarification should be stressed.

-Dates and times of final exams will be announced by the Registrar around the fifth week of the semester.
-Watch for updates from the Registrar.
-Once exam times and schedules are announced please share them with your class.
-Remind students that they have two weeks to request a change if exam conflicts exist or if a student has more than two exams in one day (see the complete policy here).
+- Dates and times of midterms with a reminder that final examination dates, times, and places are announced in the fifth week of the semester.
+Once exam times and schedules are announced, please share them with your class.
+Remind students that they have two weeks to request a change if exam conflicts exist or if a student has more than two exams in one day.
 Students may find their exam information in their MyUI portal.